-Directors Acknowledgments - Mid-January 2018
+Directors Acknowledgments - January, 2019

-Dear Students and Parents & Guardians of RTCC Students:
+Dear Parents/Guardians of RTCC Students:

 Keys to Success at Randolph Technical Career Center: